SumoLogic/sumologic-documentation/docs/apm/traces/advanced-configuration/working-with-span-attributes.md

 ---
 id: working-with-span-attributes
-title: Working with Span attributes
+title: Working with Span Attributes
-sidebar_label: Working with Span attributes
 description: Learn how to modify the attributes of your spans.
 ---